WPRV: Oldies, sports, standards

 After ownership changes, WEAN changed call signs to WWAZ, with classical music, followed by oldies, then adult standards under the call sign WLKW.
-(Beginning in 2008 the historic WEAN call letters were assigned to co-owned 99.7 WEAN-FM).
-WLKW switched formats and call signs on November 17, 1997, to sports radio as WSKO ("The Score"), airing local and national sports shows (including ESPN Radio programs), with most programs simulcast with WSKO-FM (which was replaced by WEAN-FM, a simulcast of WPRO).
+(Beginning in 2008 the historic WEAN call letters were assigned to co-owned WEAN-FM 99.7).
+WLKW switched formats and call signs on November 17, 1997, to sports radio as WSKO ("The Score"), airing local and national sports shows (including ESPN Radio programs).
+Starting in 2002, most programs were simulcast with WSKO-FM 99.7 (which was replaced by WEAN-FM, a simulcast of WPRO).
 The sports format was discontinued on March 10, 2008.
 Hosts over the years included John "Coach" Colletto, Andy Gresh, Scott Cordischi, John Rooke, Steve Hyder, Jess Atkinson, Amy Lawrence, Scott Zolak, John Crowe, and Bryan Morry.

 After dropping sports, the station took on the call sign WPRV, as well as an oldies format, largely provided by Scott Shannon's The True Oldies Channel from ABC Radio.